GaryHostt/Oracle_Integration/README.md

 I want to explain how to go about developing for an integration, such as is in [this lab](https://github.com/GaryHostt/Fusion_PurchaseOrder_Integration).
 How does one know what fields to have in the mapper when you have a generic endpoint going to a SaaS API?

 When trying to invoke a SaaS endpoint - perhaps with a generic REST trigger, you may find that you are inundated with hundreds of fields in the mapper you do not know.

-insert fusion lab, got default stuff from doc to start
+Typically, beginning by searching [the documentation is a good start](https://docs.oracle.com/en/cloud/saas/procurement/19a/oaprc/manage-purchase-orders.html#OAPRC1007407).
+Looking at the 'Defaults:' we can find the fields required for the lines, schedules, and distributions.

+Then, to understand the data types for the fields - or see how they're formatted, I'd call the endpoint to give me one or all of the business object I'm trying to create.
+In this case, I can look at the [get all POs or get 1 PO endpoints](https://docs.oracle.com/en/cloud/saas/procurement/19d/fapra/api-purchase-orders.html).

+Typically for development purposes, I would start this integration with a generic REST adapter that has ~5 fields that map to important fields for the SaaS.
+After filling out the important ones like POHeaderID, ItemNumber, etc. I activate the integration, then send a payload.
+Typically, the response will be a 500 error and the response will then contain the field that still requires an attribute.
+Next, deactivate the integration, map another field from the REST adapter to the business field and then from Postman you can dynamically try different values for that field.
+Once you find a working value - you can leave it in the submission to the generic REST adapter, or just hardcode it in the adapter.

 ## Other Resources